 Applicants must be residents of San Joaquin County.
 This Master Gardener program is administered by the San Joaquin County Cooperative Extension office.
 If you are not a San Joaquin County resident, contact your local Cooperative Extension office for training information.
 A past history of volunteering in the community is the main qualification we look for in applicants.
 The past volunteer activities do not need to be horticulture related.
 Prior horticulture training and/or experience is preferred but not required.

 Is a fee charged for the training classes?

 A fee of $180.00 (2019 fee is subject to change) to cover training and resource materials is charged for the training.

 What happens after I graduate and become a Master Gardener?
 After attending all class sessions, and all the weekly quizzes and final exam are completed, trainees receive a graduation certificate.
 New Master Gardeners are required to contribute fifty hours of community volunteer work during the next twelve months.
 Every year thereafter, twenty-five hours of volunteer activity is required.

-UCCE approved volunteer opportunities are available for Master Gardeners to extend University research based information to the gardening community in Sacramento County.
+UCCE approved volunteer opportunities are available for Master Gardeners to extend University research based information to the gardening community in San Joaquin County.
 Volunteer activities include conducting workshops, diagnosing plant problems, and speaking to community groups.
 We also dispense advice over the phone and with social and mass media.
 Each year twelve hours of continuing education is also required.